rustyeddy/rustyeddy.com/content/software/_index.md

 Kelly got ahold of me wanting some software developed for a self watering garden system that Mark had designed.
-The hardware is composed of a soil moisture and temperature sensor with a chip that has a wifi to communicate with an external _controllor_.
+The hardware is composed of a soil moisture and temperature sensor with a chip that has wifi to communicate with an external _controllor_.
 It also has a pump that can be controlled by dry soil or manually from an app on a phone.